Cesaragsilva/kubernetes-cluster-setup/README.md

 ## Connect to the cluster

-If you want to connect to ec2 instances, you can use the following commands:
+If you want to connect to ec2 instances via SSH, you can use the following command:

 ```bash
 ssh -i ./terraform/externals/cp.pem ubuntu@<node-ip> # Change <node-ip> with the node IP (from Terraform output)